gunjan19wadhwa/CodeKata/README.md

  # Run Program
   The program is not an executable and is only to demonstrate how to get next generation in Game of Life.
   Correctness of program is determined by test cases.
-Please follow run test instruction to run test cases.
+Please follow run test instructions to run test cases.

 # Run Test Cases